kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 ## Runtime checks and dispatches

 The Lisp function which is bound to the name `Draw` takes only one single argument, the variable `f`.
-But ROOT's C++ library function Draw, supporting e.g. drawing of dotted lines, can take additional arguments.
+But ROOT's C++ library function Draw, supporting e.g. drawing of dotted graphs, can take additional arguments.
 To hand down those optional arguments to ROOT, we need to help the interop macro `ROO/T` with its C++ code-generation.

 This help comes in the form of a type hint named `:my-hint`, which states that the Draw method of class TF1 has a variant that takes an additional argument of type `string`.